ibm-cloud-docs/account/iam-access-concepts.md

 ## Resources
 {: #resources-access-management}

-Account resources are the provisioned service offerings that are selected from the catalog or finer-grained resources within a service instance, such as an {{site.data.keyword.cos_full}} bucket.
+Account resources are the service instances that are selected from the catalog or finer-grained resources within a service instance, such as an {{site.data.keyword.cos_full}} bucket.
 IAM-enabled resources are added to a resource group when they are created from the catalog.

 IAM access management enables fine-grained access, which means that a policy can be set on a wide scale to all resources in a resource group, for example, or to a specific service instance in the account and even a resource type like a {{site.data.keyword.cos_full_notm}} bucket within a specific instance.